Estimated reading time: 5 minutes

-This helps to ensure consistency in how the phone is answered but also provides measures (how often there is a variance) that can be used in the annual performance appraisal.
+This detailed script helps to ensure consistency in how the phone is answered but also provides measures (how often there is variance in practice) that can be used in the annual performance appraisal.

 3. Ensures Process Consistency

-Written procedures help to provide consistency in practice and helps to ensure that all steps are followed and that things are done the same way every time.
+Written procedures help to provide consistency in practice and help to ensure that all steps are followed and that things are done the same way every time.

-When steps get skipped, it creates an inconsistent process that then causes variations in how a service is provided or a task is performed.
+When steps in a process get skipped, it creates an inconsistent process that then causes variations in how a service is provided or a task is performed.

-For example, if the receptionist answers the telephone different every time, it is difficult to ensure a good experience for the caller.
+For example, if the receptionist answers the telephone differently every time, it is difficult to ensure a good experience for the caller.

 Employee and volunteer training is one of the most valuable investments a church can make.